top of page

 • All submitted abstracts must include original data.
 Abstracts that say “data will be discussed in the presentation” will NOT be accepted.

-• If an abstract was previously submitted to a different Congress but was not presented, it can be submitted to this Congress as well.
+• If an abstract was previously submitted to a different Congress but was not accepted, it can be submitted to this Congress as well.
 If it was previously presented, it cannot be submitted to WCRAPM 2027.

-Guidelines of Submission
+4. Guidelines for Submission

 Before you start, please gather the following information:

-1. Author and co-authors’ details:
+1. Author and co-authors’ details.

 a) Full first and family name(s)